Pine Script v6: What's New + Migration Guide (2026)

 What Makes Pine Script v6 Different?

-Before diving into the technical stuff, let's be clear about what Pine Script actually is.
+Before diving into the technical stuff, let's be clear about what Pine Script is.
 It's TradingView's programming language that lets you build custom indicators and automated trading strategies right inside your browser.
 Unlike other trading platforms where you need separate software or complex setups, Pine Script runs directly on your charts.

-What makes Pine Script powerful:
+What makes Pine Script useful:

 - Real-time execution on any TradingView chart